jeanetteoh/SPLICE/README.md

 ```

 ### Testing Strategy Pattern

-## Final deliverable
- > All group members will give a demo to the TA during lab time.
-The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > Before the demo, you should do the following:
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
- > * Plan one more sprint (that you will not necessarily complete before the end of the quarter).
-Your In-progress and In-testing columns should be empty (you are not doing more work currently) but your TODO column should have a full sprint plan in it as you have done before.
-This should include any known bugs (there should be some) or new features you would like to add.
-These should appear as issues/cards on your Kanban board.

 ## Inputs, Outputs, and Screenshots
 When ```main.cpp``` is executed, the input: ```CS100, 2, John, Pluto, 1, 3, 1, 5, 4, 0, 2, 3, 0``` triggers the following prompts: